digitalrebar/provision/doc/setup/kvm.rst

 * Virtual Machine creation/destruction can be performed from Digital Rebar APIs / Control
 * Virtual Machine power operations can be performed form Digital Rebar APIs / Control
 * KVM can replicate many different machine architectures and configurations, Legacy BIOS, UEFI BIOS, etc.
-* The only primarly limitaiton to number of VMs is physical memory, disk space, and your oversubscription comfort levels
+* The primary limitaiton to number of VMs is physical memory, disk space, and your oversubscription comfort levels

 Prerequisites
 -------------